9.1 Maturity Test as a Bulletin

-Maturity test writing instructions
+Maturity test structure

 In the first paragraph, write who did what, where, and the most interesting results of the work.
 You can start with the most interesting point (= lead) or by introducing, for example, ‘Oili Opiskelija, a logistics student at Jamk University of Applied Sciences, found in her thesis that…’ (who did what, where).
 According to the research,… (main result and significance).
 Do not write in the first person; write as an external observer.
 Do not refer to yourself as a student or researcher except when mentioning who wrote the thesis, but use your full name initially and then just your surname in any subsequent mentions.
 The main focus should be on the subject, not the person.
-Remember to mention Jamk University of Applied Sciences, and to spell and capitalise the full name of the school correctly.
+Remember to mention Jamk University of Applied Sciences, and to spell and capitalize the full name of the school correctly.

 Create the title based on the content of the first paragraph.
 Condense the usefulness of the thesis into the title in news style.
 For example, SME’s Also Benefit From New Technology.
 The headline of the release is not the title of the thesis.

 Then, give a little detail about the execution of the thesis.
-Next, give any background information and conclude with how the results can be utilised or taken advantage of.
+Next, give any background information and conclude with how the results can be utilized or taken advantage of.
 Remember to divide the text into paragraphs.
 Do not detail each step of the progress; focus on the results.
 Do not use research method terminology.

 A paragraph break is indicated by an empty line.
 The ideal length of the release is one page, which equates to approximately 300-400 words (3,000-3,500 characters).
 Mark the contact information at the end.
 Contact information is not included in the length of the text.
 Remember, the release is not a summary or a ready-made article about the thesis but rather source text for news.
 Do not use lists in the text; explain with good, complete sentences.
 The beginning of the release should cover the most important news-worthy items, with background details explained later.
 So, choose the important and interesting things.